 The Open University is incorporated by Royal Charter (RC 000391), an exempt charity in England and Wales and a charity registered in Scotland (SC 038302).
-The relation to its secondary activity of credit broking.
+The Open University is authorised and regulated by the Financial Conduct Authority in relation to its secondary activity of credit broking.